-While our financial results in North America are reported on a 12-week basis, substantially all of our international operations reported on a monthly calendar basis prior to the fourth quarter of 2021.
-Beginning in the fourth quarter of 2021, all of our international operations reported on a monthly calendar basis.
-This change did not have a material impact on our condensed consolidated financial statements.
-For our international operations, the months of January and February are reflected in our results for the 12 weeks ended March 19, 2022.
+While our financial results in North America are reported on a 12-week basis, all of our international operations are reported on a monthly calendar basis for which the months of January and February are reflected in our results for the 12 weeks ended March 25, 2023 and March 19, 2022.

-In the discussions of net revenue and operating profit below, "effective net pricing" reflects the year-overyear impact of discrete pricing actions, sales incentive activities and mix resulting from selling varying products in different package sizes and in different countries and "net pricing" reflects the year-over-year combined impact of list price changes, weight changes per package, discounts and allowances.
+In the discussions of net revenue and operating profit below, "effective net pricing" reflects the year-overyear impact of discrete pricing actions, sales incentive activities and mix resulting from selling varying products in different package sizes and in different countries.
 See "Our Business Risks," "Non-GAAP Measures" and "Items Affecting Comparability" for a discussion of items to consider when evaluating our results and related information regarding measures not in accordance with GAAP.